 Let’s take a closer look at the program and its exercises.

 German Volume Training: The Program

 You are recommended to follow this training program for about 4–6 weeks before deloading or switching up your routine.

-As previously mentioned: you will train three times per week, each workout consisting of four exercises, split into two supersets x two exercises.
+You will train three times per week, each training session consisting of four exercises, split into two supersets x two exercises.
 The first superset generally consists of the main lifts, and the second superset consists of accessory lifts and supplementary work.